 Many of the best designers in the world are Italian, so keep in mind that elegance is always welcome here.
-Clothing depends on your taste, but you should always consider your partner’s outfit and look for the best possible combination.
+Clothing depends on your taste, but you should always consider your partner’s outfit for the best possible combination.

 In winter, wear dark clothes.
 Many Italian girls wear an over-the-knee skirt, stockings and a fancy heel.
 A long coat is needed, both for him and for her.